Singapore regulator rejects F&N request for higher Thai offer

 SINGAPORE Singapore's takeover regulator rejected a request by Fraser and Neave Ltd (F&N) (FRNM.SI) seeking a higher offer from a company linked to Thailand's third-richest man for all the shares of the drinks-and-property conglomerate.

-Thai billionaire Charoen Sirivadhanabhakdi, through TCC Assets Ltd, launched a $7.2 billion (4.4 billion pounds) offer this month to buy out other shareholders of F&N at a price of S$8.88 a share.
+Thai billionaire Charoen Sirivadhanabhakdi, through TCC Assets Ltd, launched a $7.2 billion offer this month to buy out other shareholders of F&N at a price of S$8.88 a share.

-F&N's board had said it will pay out S$4 billion (2 billion pounds) to shareholders following the takeover through a capital reduction.
-F&N plans to cancel one for every three shares held by all shareholders and pay out S$8.50 for each cancelled share.
+F&N's board had said it will pay out S$4 billion ($3.3 billion) to shareholders following the takeover through a capital reduction.
+F&N plans to cancel one for every three shares held by all shareholders and pay out S$8.50 for each canceled share.

 The regulator ruled on Friday that the Thais did not have to raise the offer price, F&N said in a statement on Monday.